-The overnight rising croissants are convenient as they do not require layering, do not need to be re-kneaded, but are left to rest for at least 12 hours.
+The overnight rising croissants are convenient because they do not need to be laminated, re-kneaded, and can be left to rest for at least 12 hours.
 This allows you to prepare the dough in the evening and bake them in the morning.

 Ingredients